Smart home energy-saving devices and gadgets

 Check Price on Amazon

-Emporia Energy Monitor - Know Your Usage
+Emporia Vue 3 Energy Monitor - Know Your Usage

-• Real-Time Data: See costs update every second
+• Real-Time Data: See costs update every second in the app

-• Historical Analysis: Compare usage over time
+• Historical Analysis: Compare usage over days, weeks, months

 ⚠️ Installation Note:

 Requires installation in your electrical panel.
 Many people DIY it, but hiring an electrician ($100-200) ensures it's done safely and correctly.
+The Vue 3 includes all 16 sensors—no add-ons needed.

 Check Price on Amazon

-Kasa Smart LED Bulbs (4-Pack)
+Kasa Smart Light Bulbs Full Color (4-Pack)

 $30